Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Star formation and outflow rate

 An equally important quantity is the mass loading factor $\eta(t)=\dot{M}_\mathrm{out}(t)/\dot{M}_\mathrm{SFR}(t)$.
-To compute $\eta$, we evaluate outflow and star formation rates at the same time despite the fact that the effective stellar feedback that leads to the outflows has taken place earlier.
+To compute $\eta$, we evaluate outflow and star formation rates at the same time despite the fact that the effective stellar feedback that leads to the outflows at a given height has taken place earlier.
 With typical outflow velocities exceeding $50\,\kmpersec$ and a measurement height for the outflows at $|z|=10\,\kpc$, this results in a delay of $\lesssim200\,\Myr$, which is significantly smaller than the simulation time.
 To avoid time scale problems we average the mass-loading factor between $t=0.5$ and $t=2.5\,\Gyr$, which is shown in Fig.~\ref{fig:mass-loading-factor} as a function of halo mass.
-The values for the two highest halo masses are so close to one another that we apply a small horizontal shift for better readability.
-The largest values for $\eta$ are measured for the smallest halo.
-The variations between the models span a factor of four.
-We note that the grey model with a large diffusion coefficient is most efficient in driving outflows.
-The spectral model and the grey counterpart with small diffusion coefficient are comparable.
+We apply a small horizontal shift for better readability.
+The largest values for $\eta$ are measured for the smallest halo and $\eta$ declines to negative values when increasing the system mass from $3\times10^{11}$ to $10^{12}\,\Msol$.
+The variations between the models span a factor of three to four.
+For the grey models we note a systematic trend.
+With increasing diffusion coefficient $\eta$ first increases and then decreases at a fixed halo mass.
+Most efficient in driving outflows are the models with $D=4\times10^{28}$ and $10^{29}\,\diffunit$.
+An exception is the most massive halo, where the grey model with $D=3\times10^{29}\,\diffunit$ has the largest $\eta$.
+The spectral model and the grey counterpart with a small diffusion coefficient ($D=10^{28}\,\diffunit$) are comparable.
 Switching off Alfv\'{e}n cooling noticeably changes the CR energy content in the centre of the galaxy, where most stars form and where the outflows are primarily launched.
 As a consequence, the two models with $\Lambda_\mathrm{A}=0$ show enhanced mass loading factors.
-The models with a halo mass of $3\times10^{11}\,\Msol$ indicate a similar trend, however, with smaller differences.
-For the most massive halo, the differences in $\eta$ are negligible.
+The models with a halo mass of $3\times10^{11}\,\Msol$ indicate a similar trend, however, with smaller differences while there is no difference in the most massive halo with $10^{12}\,\Msol$.